 Privacy Policy

-What is Personal information and what information the Bank collects
+What is personal information and what information the Bank collects

-Personal Information is information or an opinion about the client/user/visitor (hereinafter all referred to as the client or the customer), or information or an opinion that may reasonably identify the client, whether or not the opinion is true or not and whether or not the information is stored in material form or not.
+Personal information is information or an opinion about the Client/user/visitor (hereinafter all referred to as the “Client” or the “Customer”), or information or an opinion that may reasonably identify the Client, whether or not the opinion is true or not and whether or not the information is stored in material form or not.

-Depending on the need and proportionally to the engagement in Bank’s services by the customer, the Bank may collect the following Personal Information about him/her:
+Depending on the need and proportionally to the engagement in Bank’s services by the Customer, the Bank may collect the following personal information about him/her:

 • name;